Chinese government response to COVID-19: Case and death count statistics

 In November 2020 British epidemiologist Ben Cowling said, "due to the compulsory testing when there is an outbreak, the case numbers in China tend to include a lot of mild or asymptomatic infections that would never have been identified in other parts of the world", which explains China's relatively low case fatality rate.
 Peer-reviewed antibody studies have found a seropositivity rate of around 3.8% for Wuhan inhabitants.

 In May 2020, a commentary article in the journal Global Public Health examined the possibility of inaccurate death counts due to alleged political censorship, but concluded that due to the lack of any known deaths of Hong Kong or Taiwan residents in mainland China, which would be newsworthy, the discrepancy between the official and true death toll is likely not particularly large.

 A May 2022 Nature article forecast in a model of China lifting its Zero-COVID policies around 1.5 million deaths, with 74.7% among the unvaccinated elderly (over-60) population.
 The peak demand for intensive care units would exceed capacity by a factor of fifteen.

 On 23 December 2022 the Chinese Center for Disease Control and Prevention published its last daily COVID report, with zero COVID deaths across China.

-On 22 January 2023 China's Center for Disease Control and Prevention said between January 13 and 19, 2023, 13,000 deaths were reported.
+On 22 January 2023 China's Center for Disease Control and Prevention said between 13 and 19 January 2023, 13,000 deaths were reported.
 681 patients had respiratory failure due to Coronavirus infection, and 11,977 had died due to other infection.